dwivediabhimanyu/devops-capstone/README.md

-# Udacity DevOps Kubernetes Pipeline
+# Udacity DevOps Capstone Project
 This repository forms part of a kubernetes deployment pipeline.